Snowdaw/blender-python-geometry-node/README.md

 # Blender Python Geometry Node
 This repository contains a Blender (4.3) fork that adds an experimental Python node to the geometry nodes system.
+This is a proof of concept and may be unstable.

 ![Showcase-2](python_node_example_images/Showcase-2.png)

 # What does this do?
-The Python node allows users to process geometry attributes and primitivesm, but **not** fields, using Python from within the geometry node system.
+The Python node allows users to process geometry attributes and primitives, but **not** fields, using Python from within the geometry node system.
-Because it is executed in the context of the active Blender program, importing the `bpy` module works, but is limited because the Python code is executed during the depsgraph evaluation.
+Because it is executed in the context of the active Blender program, importing the `bpy` module works, but is limited since the Python code is executed during the depsgraph evaluation.
-This enables users to make Python nodes that prevent them from having remake things in geometry nodes while retaining the ease of use and accessiblity.
+This enables users to make Python nodes that prevent them from having remake things in geometry nodes while retaining the ease of use.

 ![Node](python_node_example_images/Node.png)